marmelab/react-admin/docs/CreateEdit.md

 The `<SimpleForm>` component receives the `record` as prop from its parent component.
 It is responsible for rendering the actual form.
 It is also responsible for validating the form data.
 Finally, it receives a `handleSubmit` function as prop, to be called with the updated record as argument when the user submits the form.

+By default the `<SimpleForm>` submits the form when the user presses `ENTER`, if you want to change this behaviour you can pass `false` for the `submitOnEnter` property.

 The `<SimpleForm>` renders its child components line by line (within `<div>` components).
 It uses `redux-form`.

 ![post edition form](./img/post-edition.png)